 Sarah has a notable specialist costs practice and has appeared in many guideline cases.
-She has recently been responsible for drafting the Claimants’ costs submissions to the Supreme Court following the decision in Poole Borough Council v GN and Another UKSC 25.

 Her experience covers points of law, test points, Part 36, wasted costs cases (both sides), assessments, CFA compliance and success fees, claims against third party funders, costs budgeting and capping, and personal liability claims against experts, at all court levels.